Subscribe to get access

 Consistent with previous year’s studies, investments in heating, ventilation and air conditioning (HVAC) equipment was the most popular improvement made last year, reported by 75 percent of respondents.
 However, when asked about planned investments over the coming year, onsite renewable energy leads with 57 percent of organizations planning to invest.
 Energy storage is gaining momentum as well, with 48 percent of organizations planning to make investments in the next year.

-“While the survey was completed before the recent wave of hurricanes, it shows the growing attention being paid to resilience,” said Rod Rushing, president, Building Solutions, North America at Building Technologies & Solutions, Johnson Controls.
-“Smart, sustainable buildings served by distributed energy resources and energy storage can provide the added security that building owners are looking for around the globe.”
+“While the survey was completed before the recent wave of hurricanes.
+For it shows the growing attention being paid to resilience,” said Rod Rushing.
+Rod is president, Building Solutions, North America at Building Technologies & Solutions, Johnson Controls.
+“Smart, sustainable buildings served by distributed energy resources and energy storage.
+For it can provide the added security that building owners are looking for around the globe.”

-Government policy continues to be important, with 52 percent of organizations rating it as a very or extremely significant driver for investment.
-When asked to identify the most effective policies driving investments in energy improvement, 83 percent of survey participants ranked building performance benchmarking and certification as very or extremely important, followed closely (81 percent) by government leadership in leasing, building design and retrofits.
+Government policy continues to be important.
+That’s with 52 percent of organizations rating it as a very or extremely significant driver for investment.
+When asked to identify the most effective policies driving investments in energy improvement.
+It said 83 percent of survey participants ranked building performance benchmarking and certification as very or extremely important.
+That’s followed closely (81 percent) by government leadership in leasing.
+Also building design and retrofits.

 “Benchmarking and certification of building performance are important drivers of investment and improvement,” said Clay Nesler, vice president, global energy and sustainability at Johnson Controls.
-“Programs like EnergyStar® and green building rating systems provide a means of measuring and comparing building performance while providing recognition for efforts to improve efficiency, health, comfort, productivity and other outcomes.”
+“Programs like EnergyStar® and green building rating systems provide a means.
+A means of measuring and comparing building performance.
+All the while providing recognition for efforts to improve efficiency, also health.
+Also comfort, productivity and other outcomes.”